taw00/dashcore-rpm/documentation/howto.secure-your-dash-masternode.md

-# Configure the Firewall and Fail2Ban on Masternode Server
+# Configure FirewallD and Fail2Ban on a Masternode Server

 ## FirewallD